StarRocks/starrocks/docs/loading/SparkLoad.md

 3. Generate RollupTree based on the Rollup metadata of StarRocks table.
 4. Iterate through the RollupTree and perform hierarchical aggregation operations.
 The Rollup of the next hierarchy can be calculated from the Rollup of the previous hierarchy.
 5. Each time the aggregation calculation is completed, the data is bucketed according to `bucket-id` and then written to HDFS.
-6. The subsequent Broker will pull the files from HDFS and import them into the StarRocks BE node.
+6. The subsequent Broker process will pull the files from HDFS and import them into the StarRocks BE node.

 ## Basic Operations

 ### Prerequisites

-If you continue to load data through Broker, you must ensure that Broker are deployed in your StarRocks cluster.
+If you continue to load data through Broker process, you must ensure that Broker process are deployed in your StarRocks cluster.

 You can use the [SHOW BROKER](../sql-reference/sql-statements/Administration/SHOW%20BROKER.md) statement to check for Broker that are deployed in your StarRocks cluster.
 If no Broker are deployed, you must deploy Broker by following the instructions provided in [Deploy a broker](../quick_start/Deploy.md#deploy-broker).